 - People with diabetes who are 40 to 75 years old.

 - People whose 10-year risk of developing cardiovascular disease due to atherosclerosis is estimated to be 7.5% or higher.
-(The NHLBI has provided this simple on-line tool to estimate your 10-year risk.)

 For the first two categories high-intensity statin therapy - such as rosuvastatin (Crestor) 20 to 40 mg per day, or atorvastatin (Lipitor) 80 mg per day - is recommended for optimal risk reduction.
 For the latter two categories, either high-intensity or moderate-intensity statin therapy can be used (moderate intensity being roughly half the high-intensity dose), depending on the judgment of the doctor and patient.